Cam Core

 - Specific-to-any — From camera name to “Any”.

-- Default fallback — The Cam Core’s own default blend time and easing values.
+- Default fallback — The Cam Core’s own default blend time, easing, and shape.

 Camera Locking